fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 does however incur a significant amount of extra code and the code will become more complex and implicit, so it's probably only worth it if you are doing A LOT of accesses for each layer.

-In general hash maps have an alright performance.
+Generally, hash maps have an alright performance.
 C#'s dictionary lookup performance will usually go down hill at around 30k entries though.
 This doesn't happen for arrays.
 You can read more about different hash table implementations [here](https://www.cs.princeton.edu/courses/archive/fall06/cos226/lectures/hash.pdf).

 ## 3️⃣ Graphs and Trees
-Now that we have dicked around with variations on a theme (that theme was arrays if you are in doubt), let's look at a different fundamental data structure.
+Now that we have dicked around with variations on a theme (that theme was arrays if you were in doubt), let's look at a different fundamental data structure.
 Graphs!
 Not the kind with the lines... wait these have lines too, uuuh, not the kind that has an x and a y axis, but the kind that has some circles with some arrows between them.
 "But wait!" you say, "The heading says 'Graphs and Trees'" you say, well, trees can be seen as a subset of graphs, while all graphs are not necessarily trees.

 Graphs and trees are some of the absolutely fundamental data structures which you need to be acquainted with.
-Along with arrays, queues, stacks and hash tables (don't worry, it's the next heading), they are the fundamental building blocks with which you can make pretty much anything.
+Along with arrays, queues, stacks and hash tables, they are the fundamental building blocks with which you can make pretty much anything.
 Graphs and trees are a bit special, however, in them being potentially easy to implement, but also very easy to mess up.
 Languages like C and C++ let you implement them with relative ease, but implementing graphs and trees without cyclical references